Education & Training UK-wide

 Childcare Funding Entitlements: A Guide for Providers

-How government childcare funding works for providers, covering 15-hour and 30-hour entitlements, the under-2 expansion, Tax-Free Childcare, provider agreements with local authorities, and claiming processes.
+How government childcare funding works for providers, covering the universal and targeted 15-hour entitlements, the 30-hour working-parent entitlement from 9 months, Tax-Free Childcare, provider agreements with local authorities, and claiming processes.

 On this page